Position

 Pests and Disease Manageement

 Monitor for common pests such as aphids, spider mites, and pepper weevils.
 Spraying with agricultural Neem Oil or Effective Microorganisms (EM Control ) will assist in either prevention or after the fact.
-If you already have aphids or mites, wash the vine with a harsh hosing, and when dry, spray with Neem oil or EM Control.
+If you already have aphids or mites, wash the plant with a harsh hosing, and when dry, spray with Neem oil or EM Control.